matejsmycka/personal-web/content/contents/courses/Courses.md

 weight: 1
 ---

-Here is list of courses that I passed on MUNI FI, relevant to CS.
+Here is list of courses that I passed on MUNI FI, relevant to Computer Science.

 <!--more-->

 ### 2

-- PB071 Principy nízkoúrovňového programování
+- PB071 Principles of low-level programming
-- PB156, PB156cv Počítačové sítě
+- PB156, PB156cv Computer Networks
-- MB141 Lineární algebra a diskrétní matematika
+- MB141 Linear algebra and discrete mathematics
-- PB152, PB152cv Operační systémy
+- PB152, PB152cv Operating Systems
-- IB114 Úvod do programování a algoritmizace II
+- IB114 Introduction to Programming and Algorithms II

 ### 1

-- BSSb1101  Úvod do bezpečnostních a strategických studií
+- BSSb1101 Introduction into Security and Strategic Studies
-- PB151 Výpočetní systémy
+- PB151 Computer Systems
-- VV028 Psychologie v informatice
+- VV028 Psychology in Informatics
-- PV005 Služby počítačových sítí
+- PV005 Computer Network Services
-- IB113 Úvod do programování a algoritmizace
+- IB113 Introduction to Programming and Algorithms